2015 Rochelle–Fairdale tornado: Impact

 The tornado first began at 6:39 p.m.
 CDT (23:39 UTC) on April 9, just northeast of Franklin Grove, Illinois.
-It touched down over a field, producing swirls in crops, before moving northeast and causing EF1 damage to the Crest Foods plant.
-The tornado soon exited Lee County and entered Ogle County, inflicting EF1 damage to two farm outbuildings that were completely destroyed and EF0 damage to a similar structure that had a portion of its roof uplifted.
+It touched down over a field, producing swirls in crops, before moving northeast, crossing IL 38 twice before causing EF1 damage to a Crest Foods plant.
+The tornado soon exited Lee County and entered Ogle County, inflicting EF1 damage to two farm outbuildings that were completely destroyed and EF0 damage to a similar structure that had a portion of its roof uplifted as it crossed IL 38 two more times.
 Intensifying to EF3 strength, much more severe damage was noted along South Skare Court as the tornado entered an area of semi-rural subdivisions to the northwest of Rochelle.
 A few homes in this area were destroyed at EF3 intensity, with other homes nearby sustaining EF2 damage.
 One large house had a room ripped off on its second floor, while a split-level home was almost completely leveled.

 As the tornado crossed South Richard Road, it intensified to very high-end EF4 strength and inflicted catastrophic damage to several large homes as it impacted the Deer Creek subdivision.
 Well-built homes along South Richard Road and East Kuehl Court were leveled and swept from their foundations with debris strewn downwind.
 Several vehicles parked at these residences were moved some distance or tossed, and wind rowing of debris occurred.
 One house had its concrete walkway pulled a few inches from its original location, and notable scouring of lawn grass was observed in the subdivision.
 These structures were estimated to have been impacted by winds near 200 mph, the upper bound of an EF4 tornado.
-Continuing northeast, the tornado temporarily weakened, producing EF2 to EF3 damage as it destroyed a few large barns or outbuildings, ripped the roof off two brick residences, and collapsed most walls of another house, but once again gained strength as it approached and crossed IL 64.
-A large restaurant and a residence had their exterior walls collapsed in this area.
+Continuing northeast, the tornado crossed the BNSF Aurora Subdivision and temporarily weakened as it approached and crossed another railway line, producing EF2 to EF3 damage.
+A few large barns and outbuildings were destroyed, two brick residences had their roofs ripped off, and another home had most of its walls collapsed.
+The tornado began to intensify again as it approached and crossed IL 251.
+A large restaurant and a residence had their exterior walls collapse in this area.